-LABEL DESCRIPTION Mail Account Select a mail account for the email address specified below.
+LABEL DESCRIPTION Hot Line / Warm Line Number Enter the number of the hot line or warm line that you want the Zyxel Device to dial.
+Warm Line Timer Enter a number of seconds that the Zyxel Device waits before dialing the warm line number if you pick up the telephone and do not press any keys on the keypad.
+Enable Missed Call Email Notification Select this option to have the Zyxel Device email you a notification when there is a missed call.
+Mail Account Select a mail account for the email address specified below.
 If you select None here, email notifications will not be sent through email.
 You must have configured a mail account already in the Email Notification screen.
 Send Notification to e- mail Notifications are sent to the email address specified in this field.
 If this field is left blank, notifications will not be sent through email.
 Missed Call e-mail Title Type a title that you want to be in the subject line of the email notifications that the Zyxel Device sends.
 Early Media Select this if you want people to hear a customized recording when they call you.
 IVR Play Index Select the tone you want people to hear when they call you.
 This field is configurable only when you select Early Media .
-See Section 25.9 on page 360 for information on how to record these tones.
+See Section 25.10 on page 423 for information on how to record these tones.
 Music On Hold (MOH) Select this to play a customized recording when you put people on hold.
 IVR Play Index Select the tone to play when you put someone on hold.
-This field is configurable only when you select Music on Hold , See Section 25.9 on page 360 for information on how to record these tones.
+This field is configurable only when you select Music on Hold , See Section 25.10 on page 423 for information on how to record these tones.
 OK Click this to save your changes.
 Cancel Click this to exit this screen without saving.